ArtemKaba/io/README.md

 # io
-Manage network devices by python scripts
+Use python scripts to manage network devices